Why has my chiropractor touched me there?

 Consider the patient’s demeanour

 Chiropractors are recognised as being very personable and friendly health professionals.
-Whilst this can be very beneficial in terms of building relationships with patients, it can also have its downside.
-Whilst having non-treatment related chats with a patient during treatment is acceptable, there will be occasions when the chatting should cease so further information about treatment can be discussed.
-It is far too easy to forget what has and hasn’t been explained, and consented to, when continually chatting whilst treating.
+This can be very beneficial in terms of building relationships with patients, but it can also have its downside.
+While having non-treatment related chats with a patient during treatment is acceptable, there will be occasions when the chatting should cease so further information about treatment can be discussed.
+It’s far too easy to forget what has and hasn’t been explained, and consented to, when continually chatting during treatment.

 Similar Articles